CsarRamos/bootstrap_basic_theme/README.md

 # Bootstrap Basic Theme
-> Simple template responsive with full carousel.
+> Simple template responsive with full carousel & fancyBox Gallery.

 The image is of the first version of the template.